khushirai2216-boop/Basic-File-Handling/README.md

 ## 📖 How to Use

 ### **Option 1: Read File**
-- View the complete content of any file
-- Handles missing files gracefully

-**Screenshot:** See "Read File Operation" above
+View any file's content with error handling

 ### **Option 2: Find & Replace**
-- Find specific words in a file
+Search for words and replace them in your file
-- Replace with new words
-- Save changes or discard

-**Screenshot:** See "Find & Replace Operation" above

 ### **Option 3: File Information**
-- View filename
-- Check file size in bytes and KB
+Check file size in bytes and KB
-- Verify if file exists

-**Screenshot:** See "File Information" above

 ### **Option 4: Create Sample File**
-- Creates a demo file with Python-related content
+Generate a demo file with Python-related content for testing
-- Useful for testing features

-**Screenshot:** See "Create Sample File" above

 ### **Option 5: Create Custom File**
-- Create your own file with custom content
+Create your own file with custom content (line by line, type 'END' to finish)
-- Line-by-line input
-- Type 'END' to finish

-**Screenshot:** See "Create Custom File" above

 ### **Option 6: Exit**
-- Gracefully close the application
+Close the application gracefully

----

-## 🎯 Example Workflow
-FILE HANDLING APPLICATION

-Saiket Systems - Python Development Internship
-Enter filename: myfile.txt
-MENU OPTIONS

-Read file
-Find and replace word
-Display file information
-Create sample file (for testing)
-Create custom file
-Exit

-Choice: 5

-Enter file name: myfile.txt
-Enter file content:

-Line 1: Hello World

-Line 2: This is my file

-Line 3: END
-✓ File 'myfile.txt' created successfully!
-Choice: 2

-Find: Hello

-Replace with: Hi

-Save changes? (y/n): y

-✓ File updated successfully!

 ---